-Staff who are involved in responding to a civil contingency event or who contribute to civil contingency planning should be aware of HSE’s role as a category 2 responder under the Civil Contingencies Act 2004, and of the cross government emergency planning arrangements.
+Staff who are involved in responding to a civil contingency event or who contribute to civil contingency planning should be aware of HSE’s role as a Category 2 responder under the Civil Contingencies Act 2004, and of the cross government emergency planning arrangements (see Appendix 2).

 HSE’s main role is set out in the Health & Safety at Work Act 1974 (HSWA) i.e. to act as the regulator to ensure that health and safety risks from work activities are correctly assessed and managed.
 HSE has a duty to provide advice on how the Act may be complied with.

-In addition to this HSE has a duty as a Category 2 responder under the Civil Contingencies Act 2004 and (Contingency Planning) Regulations 2005, with a duty to provide relevant technical or specialist advice, including information on the nature of any potential hazards of the site/organisation.
+In addition to this HSE has a duty as a Category 2 responder under the Civil Contingencies Act 2004 and (Contingency Planning) Regulations 2005, with a duty to provide relevant specialist (technical, regulatory or scientific) advice, including information on the nature of any potential hazards of the site/organisation.
 For more information see Appendix 1.

-HSE’s Hazardous Installations Directorate, in particular, regulates the Control of Major Accident Regulations 2015 (COMAH) and the Pipeline Safety Regulations 1996 (PSR) which cover a particular set of risks excluded from consideration under civil protection legislation and have their own legislative requirements relating to emergency arrangements including preparation of external plans
+HSE’s Chemicals, Explosives and Microbiological Hazards Division (CEMHD) and Energy Division (ED) regulate the Control of Major Accident Regulations 2015 (COMAH) and the Pipeline Safety Regulations 1996 (PSR), which cover a particular set of risks excluded from consideration under civil protection legislation and have their own legislative requirements relating to emergency arrangements including preparation of external plans.

 HSE will be required to respond to certain types of major incidents or emergencies.
-These can be related to an industrial incident, such as the explosions and fire at the Buncefield Oil depot in 2005, or to Civil Contingency Events which are incidents where the scale or complexity of the emergency is such that some degree of central government support or coordination is necessary, for example the UK response to the Ebola outbreak in West Africa.
+These can be related to an industrial incident, such as the explosions and fire at the Buncefield Oil depot in 2005, or to Civil Contingency Events which are incidents where the scale or complexity of the emergency is such that some degree of central government support or coordination is necessary, for example the response to the Salisbury Contamination Incidents of 2018.

 HSE's response or Concept of Operations (ConOps) in the case of an industrial related incident (or if COBR is called and HSE is required to attend), can be found in the HSE Response to a major incident or civil contingency event.

-HSE works with government departments and others to play their part in central government work to plan for emergencies and to coordinate response to major disruptive challenges.
+HSE works with government departments and others to play our part in central government work to plan for emergencies and to coordinate response to major disruptive challenges.
 For more information see Appendix 3.

-FOD Divisional Directors (DDs) represent the whole of HSE within their geographical region and are the Lead HSE representative (unless delegated to other staff along with the authority to commit HSE resource).
-They manage the delivery of HSE assistance in resilience planning work and may attend strategic- or multi- LRF meetings as required.
+FOD Deputy Directors (DDs) represent the whole of HSE within their geographical region and are the Lead HSE representative (unless delegated to other staff along with the authority to commit HSE resource).
+They manage the delivery of HSE assistance in resilience planning work and may attend strategic - or multi - LRF meetings as required.

-For practical purposes where agreed in the Division, HID staff may act as lead representatives and attend LRFs or its subgroups:
+For practical purposes where agreed in the Division, CEMHD or ED staff may act as lead representatives and attend LRFs or its sub-groups:

-The Lead HSE Representative, in liaison with HID Heads of Unit where relevant, appoints HSE staff for the coordination of input from HSE to LRF sub groups or working groups and provides the focal point for resolving issues raised.
-Resilience meetings may reflect a multi area/ capability approach and attendance may span HSE divisions.
+The Lead HSE Representative, in liaison with CEMHD / ED Heads of Unit where relevant, appoints HSE staff for the coordination of input from HSE to LRF sub groups or working groups and provides the focal point for resolving issues raised.
+Resilience meetings may reflect a multi-area/ capability approach and attendance may span HSE divisions.

-Although HID provide the routine contact with LRFs, FOD may need to be involved if there are FOD relevant matters.
-For instance, if HSE are invited to attend incident debriefs involving FOD sites (e.g. following a fire) cross directorate liaison will be needed.
+Although CEMHD and ED provide the routine contact with LRFs, FOD may need to be involved if there are FOD relevant matters.
+For instance, if HSE are invited to attend incident debriefs involving FOD sites (e.g. following a fire) cross division liaison will be needed.

-Where issues raised by HSE at LRFs have not been resolved, the Lead HSE representative should consider seeking advice from EPU/ Civil Contingencies Coordinator.
+Where issues raised by HSE at LRFs have not been resolved, the Lead HSE representative should consider seeking advice from Emergency Planning Unit (EPU) / HSE Civil Contingencies Coordinator.